Albemarle Sound: Voyage Through Centuries XI

 Tundra on the continental shelf miles off today’s shore line?
 As climate warms, marsh and swamp will develop over thousands of years, then migrate west as sea level rises.
 NOAA

-As the earth warms and sea level rises, the shore line is pushed westward.
-Marshes are flooded and die and are born anew, replacing swamp forests whose trees have drowned but scattered seeds that will take hold on dryer land.
-It is an inexorable migration of life.
+As the earth warms and sea level rises, the shore line is flooded by the ocean and pushed westward.
+Marshes are flooded and die and are born anew on higher ground.
+They replace swamp forests whose trees have drowned but scattered seeds that will take hold on higher, dryer land.

-These early Indians were hunter-gatherers who followed the food supply.
-They did not have vested interests in real estate and infrastructure, so they managed migration with skill.
+Let’s look at life from the perspective of Early Indians.
+They were hunter-gatherers who followed the food.
+They did not have vested interests in real estate and infrastructure..
 They accepted what the land had to offer, and moved on when necessary.
 You could say they were resilient.

 It wasn’t necessarily an easy ride.
 There were great storms and droughts, and floods and freezes and forest fires, even a mini-ice age that lasted almost 1500 years.

-Coring on Roanoke Island by the NC Coastal Geology Cooperative reveals a combined rate of subsidence and rise in sea level as follows: 3 inches prior to the 19th century; 7 inches by the end of the 19th century; 16 inches by the end of the 20th century.
+Coring on Roanoke Island by the NC Coastal Geology Cooperative reveals a combined rate of sinking land and rising sea level as follows: Only three inches prior to the 19th century.
+Seven inches by the end of the 19th century.
+A whopping 16 inches by the end of the 20th century.

 Photo of our boardwalk circa 1988.
 Note mini-dock we had for disembarking canoes and horizontal timber visible to the right.
 Today these are totally submerged except on rare occasions when the wind blows steady out of the north and water is pushed to the south. aheronsgarden.com

-It’s not unusual for a storm to cause water to rise to the top of the bulkhead these days.
+It’s not unusual for a storm to cause water to rise to the top of the bulkhead.
 After most storms some parts of our woodlands flood. aheronsgarden.com

 Albemarle lands are among the most threatened in the country by a combination of subsidence and rising seas.

-Rising seas are expected to reach the Suffolk Scarp in the next 100 to 500 years.
+Rising seas are expected to reach the Suffolk Scarp in the next 100 to 500 years as climate changes.
+We are seeing the beginnings today with consistent flooding of roads, farms and yards.

 What Do We Do?